kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 ##### Use of a dedicated disk for swap

 We recommend using a separate disk for your swap partition.
+With [encryption](#security-risk), an encrypted disk is recommended for swap.
+If swap is on a partition or the root filesystem, workloads can interfere with system processes needing to write to disk.
+If they occupy the same disk, it's possible processes can overwhelm swap and throw off the I/O of kubelet/cri-o/systemd, which would affect other workloads

 ### Steps to Calculate Swap Limit